Kaiser-Yang/dotfiles/README.md

 * When the cursor is at a indent line in insert mode, the cursor is hidden by the indent line.
 * `<C-N>` can not back to normal when in replacing mode (after pressing `r`).
-This seems impossible to fix, because when press `r<C-N>`, your key sequence is `r<C-N>` (pressing `r` will still waiting your input, you can see that through the statusline).
+This seems impossible to fix, because when press `r<C-N>`, your key sequence is `r<C-N>` (pressing `r` will still waiting your input, you can see that through the status line).
 But `R` is OK, because pressing `R` will let you enter `REPLACE` mode, you can use `<C-N>` to go back to normal mode.
-* When there are more than `3` notifications, the cursor will be flickring.
+* When there are more than `3` notifications, the cursor will be flickering.
 This may have something to do with the `novim-notify`.
 * In `cmd` search, when you remove the last character, the removed character is still visible.
 * Quit with `qa` may be slow.